← Back to Stock Research

 Category 2: Legal Exposure With Quantified Ranges

-Earnings calls say "involved in litigation."
+I noticed that earnings calls so often say "involved in litigation."
 10-Ks say "$452M sought plus 40 similar pending claims with $221M insurance remaining."
+The dollar amounts tell me if I should care, whereas LLMs usually pick up everything like this.

 Found in 15 of 50 companies.